Upcoming Events:

 Vision Statement:

-Kingston Cohousing will build 20-30 private dwellings, with shared outdoor and indoor space including gardens, dining and meeting rooms, workshops, etc. Cohousing seeks both to support community connection and limit the footprint of the private dwellings.
+Kingston Cohousing will build 20-30 private dwellings, with shared outdoor and indoor space including gardens, dining and meeting rooms, workshops, etc. Cohousing seeks to support community connection and limit the footprint of private dwellings.
 We will use the principles of sociocracy as our governance model.
 We will explore potential partnerships as we move toward occupancy in the Kingston area by 2028.

 Values Statement: